cloudentity/acp-on-k8s/README.md

 * `make deploy-cmd-pod` - Deploys the CMD pod in the default namespace; this pod is helpful with the Istio authorization testing.
 * `make install-countries` - Deploys the countries GraphQL API in the default namespace; this pod is helpful for testing GraphQL authorization.
 The Coutries API is publicly available https://countries.trevorblades.com/

+If you would like to test your modifications of the [ACP helm charts](https://charts.cloudentity.io), point `ACP_CHARTS_PATH` to your clone:

+* `make ACP_CHARTS_PATH=../acp-helm-charts/charts all`

+This is also a handy way to spin up older releases of ACP.

 ## Usage of the CMD Pod

 1. Run `make deploy-cmd-pod`